utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 * Debug flows by viewing data directly on the canvas instead of opening the Postman console to view logs.
 * Create and display markdown, images, videos, and even YouTube embeds.
 * Create interactive dashboards using bar charts, line charts, tables, and more.

+For more information, see the [Building your first flow](/docs/postman-flows/tutorials/building-your-first-flow/) tutorial.